 The value of BinCountsInNalUnits shall be less than or equal to ( 32 ÷ 3 ) * NumBytesInVclNalUnits + ( RawMinCuBits * PicSizeInMinCbsY ) 32.

-NOTE – The constraint on the maximum number of bins resulting from decoding the contents of the coded slice NAL units can be met by inserting a number of cabac_zero_word syntax elements to increase the value of NumBytesInVclNalUnits.
+NOTE – The constraint on the maximum number of bins resulting from decoding the contents of the coded tile group NAL units can be met by inserting a number of cabac_zero_word syntax elements to increase the value of NumBytesInVclNalUnits.
 Each cabac_zero_word is represented in a NAL unit by the three-byte sequence 0x000003 (as a result of the constraints on NAL unit contents that result in requiring inclusion of an emulation_prevention_three_byte for each cabac_zero_word).

 RBSP trailing bits semantics